 Delivering these principles, in line with the [CSF1] Critical Success Factors, requires government to re-visit – and potentially to transform – every stage of the service delivery process.
 Developing, agreeing and acting as guardians of the guiding principles is a core task for people involved in [B2] Program Leadership, and should be addressed at an early stage in development of the [B1] Vision for Transformation and [B10] Roadmap for Transformation.

+OASIS and the American Council for Technology/Industry Advisory Panel (ACT/IAC) have contemporaneously but independently developed models for transforming government services.
+Smart Lean Government (SLG), developed by ACT/IAC, serves as a companion piece to the TGF.
+The models are complementary to each other, addressing the same user base.
+While the TGF focuses on the use of 20 Core Patterns and pattern language by governments worldwide to improve citizen services, SLG provides a common framework for governments to collaborate in the development of shared services.

+As cited in the Non-Normative References above, Volume One: Core Concepts of the Smart Lean Government (SLG) Practical Guide (PG) identifies four principles that sustain SLG.
+Those principles can be found on page 4 of the PG.

 Business Management